Which is Healthier - Olive Oil or Corn Oil?

 Recently companies have advertised that corn oil is healthier than olive oil.
 The advertisement states, "Contains four times as many cholesterol-lowering plant sterols as olive oil."

-So we looked up the science behind those statements, to find out the real story.
+So we looked up the science behind those statements to find out the real story and deliver it you!

-As it turns out, when people were administered a controlled low-fat diet and given 4 tablespoons of corn oil, they had greater reductions in LDL cholesterol-or "bad" cholesterol-than when they were given the same amount –4 tablespoons-of olive oil.
+As it turns out, when people were administered a controlled low-fat diet and given 4 tablespoons of corn oil, they had greater reductions in LDL or "bad" cholesterol than when they were given the same 4 tablespoon amount of olive oil.

 People who took the corn oil showed a 10.9% reduction in their LDL cholesterol, while people who took olive oil showed a 3.5% reduction in their LDL cholesterol after 21 days.